OLD TESTAMENT > LAW > NUMBERS

 GOD SENDS QUAIL FOR THE ISRAELITES

 The Israelites complain about not having enough food, which angers God.
 God is gracious and sends quail for the Israelites to eat.
-God sees the burden that was placed on Moses and appoints seventy elders to help him lead the Israelites.

 Some of the people are greedy and take a ravenous amount of food.
 God sees their greed and strikes them down.
-The place they are buried is called the “grave of craving” which warns the Israelites not to let their desires get the best of them.
+The place they are buried is called the “graves of craving” which warns the Israelites not to let their desires get the best of them.

 NUMBERS 12

-MIRIAM + ARRON OPPOSE MOSES
+MIRIAM + AARON OPPOSE MOSES

 NUMBERS 13